jundalisay/sp/content/en/research/marco-polo/volume-1/book-1/chapter-05.md

 ## CHAPTER 6.
 The great City of Baudas, and how it was taken.

-Baudas is a great city, which used to be the seat of the Calif of all the Saracens in the world, just as Rome is the seat of the Pope of all the Christians.{1} A very great river flows through the city, and by this you can descend to the Sea of India.
-There is a great traffic of merchants with their goods this way; they descend some eighteen days from Baudas, and then come to a certain city called Kisi, where they enter the Sea of India.{2} There is also on the river, as you go from Baudas to Kisi, a great city called Bastra, surrounded by woods, in which grow the best dates in the world.{3}
+Baudas is a great city, which used to be the seat of the Caliph of all the Saracens in the world, just as Rome is the seat of the Pope of all the Christians.

+A very great river flows through the city, and by this you can descend to the Sea of India.

+Many merchants with their goods go this way.
+They descend some 18 days from Baudas, and then come to a city called Kisi, where they enter the Sea of India.

+There is also on the river, as you go from Baudas to Kisi, a great city called Basra, surrounded by woods, in which grow the best dates in the world.

 In Baudas they weave many different kinds of silk stuffs and gold brocades, such as nasich, and nac, and cramoisy, and many another beautiful tissue richly wrought with figures of beasts and birds.
-It is the noblest and greatest city in all those regions.{4}
+It is the noblest and greatest city in all those regions.

-Now it came to pass on a day in the year of Christ 1255, that the Lord of the Tartars of the Levant, whose name was Alaü, brother to the Great Kaan now reigning, gathered a mighty host and came up against Baudas and took it by storm.{5} It was a great enterprise! for in Baudas there were more than 100,000 horse, besides foot soldiers.
-And when Alaü had taken the place he found therein a tower of the Califs, which was full of gold and silver and other treasure; in fact the greatest accumulation of treasure in one spot that ever was known.{6} When he beheld that great heap of treasure he was astonished, and, summoning the Calif to his presence, he said to him: “Calif, tell me now why thou 64hast gathered such a huge treasure?
-What didst thou mean to do therewith?
+In 1255, Alaü, the Lord of the Tartars of the Levant, brother to the Great Khan now reigning, gathered a mighty host and came up against Baudas and took it by storm.

+It was a great enterprise!
+Baudas had more than 100,000 horse, besides foot soldiers.

+When Alaü had taken the place he found therein a tower of the Califs, which was full of gold and silver and other treasure.

+It was the greatest accumulation of treasure in one spot that ever was known.

+When he beheld that great heap of treasure he was astonished, and, summoning the Calif to his presence, he said to him:

+“Calif, why have you gathered such a huge treasure?
+What did you mean to do with it?

 Knewest thou not that I was thine enemy, and that I was coming against thee with so great an host to cast thee forth of thine heritage?
 Wherefore didst thou not take of thy gear and employ it in paying knights and soldiers to defend thee and thy city?”

-The Calif wist not what to answer, and said never a word.
-So the Prince continued, “Now then, Calif, since I see what a love thou hast borne thy treasure, I will e’en give it thee to eat!”
-So he shut the Calif up in the Treasure Tower, and bade that neither meat nor drink should be given him, saying, “Now, Calif, eat of thy treasure as much as thou wilt, since thou art so fond of it; for never shalt thou have aught else to eat!”
+The Calif did not know what to answer, and said never a word.

+So the Prince continued,

+“I see what a love you have for your treasure, I will e’en give it thee to eat!”

+So he shut the Calif up in the Treasure Tower, and bade that neither meat nor drink should be given him, saying,

+“Now, Calif, eat of thy treasure as much as thou wilt, since thou art so fond of it; for never shalt thou have aught else to eat!”

-So the Calif lingered in the tower four days, and then died like a dog.
-Truly his treasure would have been of more service to him had he bestowed it upon men who would have defended his kingdom and his people, rather than let himself be taken and deposed and put to death as he was.{7} Howbeit, since that time, there has been never another Calif, either at Baudas or anywhere else.{8}
+So the Calif lingered in the tower 4 days, and then died like a dog.

+Truly his treasure would have been of more service to him had he bestowed it upon men who would have defended his kingdom and his people, rather than let himself be taken and deposed and put to death as he was.{7}

+Howbeit, since that time, there has been never another Calif, either at Baudas or anywhere else.{8}

 Now I will tell you of a great miracle that befell at Baudas, wrought by God on behalf of the Christians.